How to Re-Start Your Guitar Practice After a Break

 Focus on Fingers

 When we’re not practicing, music often becomes a mental game.
-We philosophize and theorize about practice, instead of actually practicing.
+We philosophize and theorize about guitar playing, instead of actually practicing.

 To remedy this, we can put our attention on our hands.

-Becoming embodied (body-aware), we’re more likely to enter a flow state and lose track of time.
+Becoming embodied (body-aware), we’re more likely to enter a flow state and lose track of our practice time.
 This feels great, and makes for a rewarding and fulfilling practice session.

 Whatever strategy we choose, the most important part is that we gain momentum.

 To play classical guitar takes skills built over time.
-Large, infrequent practices lead to very little advancement.
-But consistent, small practices get us there.
+Large, infrequent practice sessions lead to very little advancement.
+But consistent, small practice sessions help us become a better guitarist.

 Often, we gain momentum in as few as three or four consecutive days of practice.
 At this point, remembering and showing up to practice becomes much easier.

-To start back up after a break, we do best by reminding ourselves why we love guitar.
+To start back up after a break, the best way is to remind ourselves why we love guitar.
 We can re-associate guitar practice with joy and fun.
-We can reconnect with what brought us to music and guitar in the first place.
+We can reconnect with what brought us to playing music and guitar in the first place.
 And with this, we get over the hump.